MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/vcperf-and-wpa.md

 ::: moniker range="<=msvc-150"

-The C++ Build Insights tools are available in Visual Studio 2019.
-To see the documentation for this version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019.
+The C++ Build Insights tools are available in Visual Studio 2019 and later.
+To see the documentation for this version, set the Visual Studio **Version** selector control for this article to Visual Studio 2019 or later.
 It's found at the top of the table of contents on this page.

 ::: moniker-end
-::: moniker range="msvc-160"
+::: moniker range=">=msvc-160"

-In this tutorial, you'll learn how to use *vcperf.exe* to collect a trace of your C++ build.
+In this tutorial, you'll learn how to use *`vcperf.exe`* to collect a trace of your C++ build.
 You'll also learn how to view this trace in Windows Performance Analyzer.

 ## Step 1: Install and configure Windows Performance Analyzer

 WPA is a trace viewer available in the Windows Assessment and Deployment Kit (ADK).
 It's a separate utility that's not part of the components you can install with the Visual Studio installer.

-A version of WPA that supports C++ Build Insights is currently only available in the most recent versions of the Windows ADK, 10.1.19041.0 or later.
+A version of WPA that supports C++ Build Insights is only available in versions of the Windows ADK numbered 10.1.19041.0 or later.

 ### To download and install WPA